 Lewis Hamilton is one of the greatest F1 drivers who has now won 7 Championship titles, a joint-record, tied with Michael Schumacher.

-Do you have any interesting or fun facts about F1 that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about F1?
+Share them in the comments below!